parcel-bundler/lightningcss/wpt/README.md

 The four modes are `print`, `minify`, `lower`, and `lower-minify`. `print` only parses/prints.
 The other modes run declaration optimization; the `lower` modes additionally target Chrome 80. `lower` prints readable output and `lower-minify` prints compact output.
 This target is an initial stress configuration, not a browser support claim.
 The browser oracle runs original and emitted CSS in the same current browser, and records that browser's version/executable. `--modes print,minify` selects a smaller matrix.

+## GitHub Actions

+`.github/workflows/wpt.yml` runs on pull requests to `master`, pushes to `master`, and manual dispatch.
+It clones the revision from `wpt/revision.json` into the runner's temporary directory, extracts the full corpus with `--discovery`, and runs all four parser/transform modes.
+Browser checks are not enabled in this workflow.

+The job uses `continue-on-error` so findings do not fail the overall workflow.
+Report generation and artifact upload run after test failures whenever results are available.
+Download the **wpt-report** artifact from the Actions run to get `results.html` and the underlying `results.json`; artifacts are retained for 14 days.
+Setup failures that produce no results remain visible in the job logs.

 ## Readable HTML reports

 ```sh